Tellusant/docs/index.md

 # Publications Repository

 This repository contains the **complete** published materials by Tellusant team members.
 It ranges from scientific papers to social media posts.
 Its purpose is to:
-- Serve as a consolidated hub of all publications
+- Create open access and bypass gated sites like LinkedIn and Medium
 - Give longevity beyond what social media offer
 - Allow for fast search engine / AI crawling and indexing
-- Create open access and bypass gated sites like LinkedIn and Medium

 ---
 #### [Tellusant Legitimacy Evidence Pack](legitimacy/index.md)